DiGareeva/Lesson3/lecture3.md

 To send changes at first time in local reporitory to the remote one use command **git push -u origin main**.
 After that just use command **git push**.

+To download data from remote repository and merge it with local one use command **git pull**.